 The Neoverse N1 pipeline fetches instructions which (after some internal decoding) proceed through the pipeline register renaming and dispatch stages.
 Those decoded instructions could be split further into two micro-operations (uops) at dispatch stage.
 Once dispatched, uops wait for their operands and issue out-of-order to one of eight execution pipelines.
-Each execution pipeline can accept and complete one uop per cycle.
+There are multiple issue queues in the issue stage, but each execution pipeline can accept and complete one uop per cycle.